microsoft/code-with-engineering-playbook/docs/resources/templates/CONTRIBUTING.md

 # Contributing

 We love pull requests from everyone.
-By participating in this project, you agree to abide by the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/)
+By participating in this project, you agree to abide by the [Neudesic Inner Code of Conduct](https://github.com/neudesic/intro-to-innersource/blob/main/CODE_OF_CONDUCT.md)

 Fork, then clone the repo